anton2mihail/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Implementing an express backend, leveraging modular routing and server code, abstracted data handling methods, and persistent data with a mongodb database.
+Secured against scripting attacks on client side.

 ## Getting Started